 Until March 2017, all gains in the SPY ETF were due to overnight changes.
 This is seen from the gray line intercepting the red line.

-Since 2022, the regular trading hours have generated less than half the losses in the SPY ETF as compared to overnight, i.e., the day session has outperformed the overnight by a wide margin.
-Year-to-date, the overnight and regular trading hours have nearly equal gains.
+Since 2022, the regular trading hours have generated a loss of 4.36 points versus a loss of 59.3 points for the overnight, i.e., the day session has outperformed the overnight by a wide margin.
+Year-to-date, regular trading hours have 26.2 points gain versus a loss of 0.6 points for the overnight.

 We may be looking at a regime change due to this anomaly fading away.